Chris Malachowsky

-Chris Malachowsky (born May 2, 1959) is an American electrical engineer and billionaire businessman.
-He is noted for having co-founded computer graphics company Nvidia in 1993, and serves as a senior vice president for engineering and operations.
+Chris Malachowsky (born May 2, 1959) is an American electrical engineer and business executive who is a co-founder, along with Jensen Huang and Curtis Priem, of the American technology company Nvidia.
+Malachowsky has worked for Nvidia since its founding in 1993 and is a senior vice president for engineering and operations.

 Early life

 Raised in the Oakhurst section of Ocean Township, Monmouth County, New Jersey, Malachowsky graduated from Ocean Township High School in 1976.
 He received a B.S. degree in 1983, in electrical engineering from the University of Florida and an M.S. degree in 1986 from Santa Clara University.

 Career

-Early in his career, he worked for Hewlett-Packard and Sun Microsystems.
+Early in his career, Malachowsky worked for Hewlett-Packard and Sun Microsystems.
 While working at Sun Microsystems, he became coworkers with Jensen Huang and Curtis Priem.
-In April 1993, the three would conceive of Nvidia during a meeting at Denny's.
-He went on to become a Senior Vice President for Engineering and Operations at Nvidia.
+In April 1993, the three conceived of Nvidia during a meeting at Denny's.
+Malachowsky co-founded the company and went on to become its Senior Vice President for Engineering and Operations.

 Malachowsky Hall

 In November 2023, the Malachowsky Hall for Data Science & Information Technology was officially opened at the University of Florida.
-Malachowsky invested $25 million in the creation of HiPerGator AI, which UF claims to be "the fastest supercomputer owned and operated by a university in the U.S.".
+Malachowsky invested $25 million in the creation of HiPerGator AI, which UF claimed to be "the fastest supercomputer owned and operated by a university in the U.S."